khenjy-cave/supply-demand/matching/product_market_fit.md

 ❌ Will face pushback in highly regulated or test-heavy systems

 > Omnitags doesn’t need to win every team—just the right ones.

+# Product-Market Fit

+Where does Omnitags CMS shine?

+- Teams that need *a bit of everything* across content models but want *one backend*.
+- Use cases where schema changes frequently (events, campaigns, experiments).
+- Projects where fast content iterations matter more than strict schema design.

+> Omnitags CMS fits those who build often and adapt fast.